 Catahoulas require early socialization and training, however, to avoid serious behavioral problems, and they aren’t recommended for first-time dog owners.

 Like Chihuahuas, the merle coloring is referred to as dapple in dachshunds.
 A handsome hound with a big personality despite his stumpy legs, the dachshund is a great companion.

 His build doesn’t allow him to be a traditional athlete, but that doesn’t stop him from being the obedience class clown.

-A relatively rare cutie from Down Under, the Koolie is a scrappy breed who isn’t afraid of a little fun in the sun.
+A relatively rare cutie from Down Under, the Koolie is a scrappy merle breed who isn’t afraid of a little fun in the sun.
 He got his start in herding livestock, so he has as much energy and drive as the Energizer Bunny, making him an all-star athlete.

 9. Pit Bull

-He’s an active breed that needs a great deal of exercise to stay out of trouble, though he’ll happily transform into a house hippo to snooze on your sofa between runs.
+He’s an active breed that needs a great deal of exercise to stay out of trouble, but he’ll happily transform into a house hippo to snooze on your sofa between runs.

 A holder of the dynamic terrier temperament, merle pit bulls need early socialization and training to prevent animal aggression and curb chasing instincts.

-He lives to please his owner and does best in an environment where he’s always busy.
-He’s a natural guard dog and is reserved with strangers, so early training and socialization are required.
+The Beauceron is a natural guard dog breed and is reserved with strangers, so early training and socialization are required.

 11. Border Collie